Insurance

-QFF is at the forefront of this new industry.
-Working with members, the insurance sector and universities we are developing appropriate insurance products and improving the understanding of insurance and its use as a risk management tool.
+QFF is working with our members, the insurance sector and universities to develop appropriate insurance products and improve the understanding of parametric insurance and its use as a risk management tool for farmers and the agriculture sector.

-With crop insurance not available for many agricultural commodities grown in Queensland, projects underway will bridge this gap and bring suitable products to market faster to provide farmers with additional risk management tools.
+To bridge this gap and bring suitable products to market faster to provide farmers with additional risk management tools, QFF is working on, and has completed, several projects.

 • Crop insurance in Australia